 - Solar Energy Design ILO is an Independent Learning Opportunity that introduces students to concepts of solar engineering and the Energy3D software, and challenges them to solarize their own home or smaller community structure.
 This ILO is available to all individual students, and to schools looking to incorporate it into their LMS.
 Click here to download the free content

-This contest is open to all students, from June 1-July 31.
+This contest is open to all students, until August 31.
 Cash prizes and certificates will be provided for the top three solar model submissions.
 Visit Solar Engineering Design Challenge for guidelines.

 Students who completed the Solar Energy Design Summer course, or the Sustainable Engineering course are strongly encouraged to participate.
-Students who want to learn more about Energy3D and how to use it to build sustainable, solar energy systems may consider enrolling in the Solar Energy Design Summer course, or using the Solar Energy Design ILO.
+Students who want to learn more about Energy3D and how to use it to build sustainable, solar energy systems may consider using the Solar Energy Design ILO.

 Note: it is not necessary to complete a course or the ILO to participate in the Solar Energy Design Challenge.